ThreadSchedule 2.0.0

 2. Checks if the task has been cancelled (via the atomic flag).
 If cancelled, the task is discarded.

-3. Submits the task to the underlying PoolType via pool_.submit().
-From this point on, the task follows the execution rules of the underlying pool (see ThreadPool, FastThreadPool, or HighPerformancePool documentation).
+3. Posts the task to the underlying PoolType via pool_.post().
+From this point on, the task follows the execution rules of the underlying pool (see ThreadPool, FastThreadPool, HighPerformancePool, or LightweightPool documentation).

 4. For periodic tasks, the scheduler immediately re-inserts the task into the multimap with next_run += interval.
 This means the next execution is timed from the scheduled time, not from when the task actually finishes.